 A was born on Date B and became a U.S. citizen at birth on the basis of being born in the United States.
-A has been a resident of Country E since Date C. A became a citizen of Country E on Date D. A intends to renounce her United States citizenship soon after the issuance of this private letter ruling.
-On the date of A's expatriation, her net worth will exceed \$552,000.
+A since birth has also been a citizen of Country D. A has been a resident of Country E since Year C. A plans to renounce her United States citizenship shortly after the issuance of this ruling.
+On the date of A's expatriation, her net worth will exceed the net worth required under section 877(a)(2).

-Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be taxed on U.S. source income (as modified by section 877(d)) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.
+Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be taxed under section 877(b) and the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.

-PLR-120717-98
+PLR-112337-99

-Sections 2107 and 2501(a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.
+Sections 2107 and 2501 (a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.

-A former citizen or former long term-resident will be treated as having expatriated with a principal purpose to avoid U.S. taxes for purposes of sections 877, 2107 and 2501(a)(3) if the individual's average income tax liability or the individual's net worth on the date of expatriation exceed certain thresholds.
+A former citizen or former long term-resident will be treated as having expatriated with a principal purpose to avoid U.S. taxes for purposes of sections 877, 2107 and 2501 (a)(3) if the individual's average income tax liability or the individual's net worth on the date of expatriation exceed certain thresholds.
 See sections 877(a)(2), 2107(a)(2)(A) and 2501(a)(3)(B).

 A former U.S. citizen or former long term-resident whose net worth or average tax liability exceeds these thresholds, however, will not be presumed to have a principal purpose of tax avoidance if that former citizen is described within certain statutory categories and submits a request for a ruling within one year of the date of loss of U.S. citizenship for the Secretary's determination as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
-See sections 877(c)(1), 2107(a)(2)(B), and 2501(a)(3)(C).
+See sections 877(c), 2107(a)(2)(B), and 2501(a)(3)(C).

 Under Notice 98-34, 1998-27 I.R.B.
-40, modifying Notice 97-19, 1997-1 C.B.
-394, an eligible former citizen will not be presumed to have a principal purpose of tax avoidance if that former citizen submits a complete and good faith request for a ruling as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
+40, an eligible former citizen will not be presumed to have a principal purpose of tax avoidance if that former citizen submits a complete and good faith request for a ruling as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.

-Notice 97-19, as modified by Notice 98-34 requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.
+Notice 98-34 requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.

-A is eligible to request a ruling under section 877 because for each year in the 10-year period ending on the date of loss of U.S. citizenship, A was present in the United States for 30 days or less.
+A is eligible to request a ruling under section 877 because for each year in the 10 year period ending on the date of loss of U.S. citizenship, A was present in the United States for 30 days or less.
 See section 877(c)(2)(B).